This is the multi-page printable view of this section. Click here to print.

 github-api-url ENDOR_SYNC_ORG_GITHUB_API_URL Set the URL for API requests to GitHub Enterprise Cloud or GitHub Enterprise Server (default https://api.github.com/).

-uuid ENDOR_SYNC_ORG_UUID Set the uuid of the github installation.
+uuid ENDOR_SYNC_ORG_UUID Set the UUID of the GitHub installation.

-2.10 - validate policy
+2.10 - toolchains

 Usage